rdurgade/golang-template/README.md

 ```

 5. Important note
 - Most likely, as we build project, more go packages will be imported.
-So we need to run **make dep** before make run so that those imported packages can be cached in vendor folder.
+Whenever that happens, we need to run **make dep** before *make run* so that those imported packages can be cached in vendor folder.